riolaf05/pannello-server/README.md

 ```
 This will create the K8s resources on the cluster.

+To enable cluster monitoring update pannello-server\startbootstrap-shop-item-gh-pages/hostnames.txt with all nodes hostname!

 ### Control Panel installation with Docker

 0) install docker-ce and vcgencmd on local machine